Master of Science in Computer Science

 Information systems analysts design, implement, and manage information systems to support business operations.
 They work closely with IT professionals and business stakeholders to ensure systems meet the organization's needs.

-Admission to the Master of Science in Computer Science program at Fort Hays State University requires meeting specific criteria to ensure a diverse and qualified student cohort.
-The following outlines the comprehensive admission requirements for prospective applicants:
+Admission to the Master of Science in Computer Science program at Fort Hays State University is based on specific criteria designed to ensure a diverse and highly qualified student cohort.
+The following outlines the detailed admission requirements for prospective applicants:

 Earned a Bachelor of Science Degree